 Before we dive into preventative measures, let’s start by looking at some of the reasons social loafing occurs.

 - Goal achievability and value: How attainable is what you’re working towards?
 If it seems impossible to one of the group members, they’ll be more likely to slack off, thinking their efforts are futile.
 Further to that, what is the point of the project?
 If achieving the goal feels meaningless, members may also be less likely to contribute.

-It often comes down to motivation.
+It also often comes down to motivation and involvement.
 People who are less motivated by a task (because it’s too hard or seems silly) may tend to become social loafers when part of a group.

 - Group size: The more people there are in the group, the easier it is to hide!
 In small groups, people are more likely to feel that their efforts are vital to the project and will therefore contribute more.
 The larger the group, however, the less individual effort people will extend, thinking they can get away with it.

 - It’s too easy: If the goal of the project seems easy to achieve and only requires minimal effort, that’s what you’ll get.
 You want to find the balance between something that will challenge the group, but not be so difficult that people give up before they’ve started.

 - Skill differential: If certain members of the group believe they aren’t as skilled as their teammates, they’re more likely to let others do the work.
 This can also be seen as a lack of confidence as they may not see themselves as being able to contribute in a meaningful way.

 - “The Sucker Effect”: When one or two people in the group start to slack off, others might notice and then also step back, in order to avoid being the person stuck with all the work.
 Hence, no one wants to be the “sucker” that’s left carrying the team single-handedly.